thunderbird/thunderbird-android/docs/architecture/legacy-module-integration.md

 2. **Modern Data Structure**: `AccountProfile` in `feature:account:api` is a clean, immutable data class that represents account profile information in the new architecture.
 3. **Repository Implementation**: `DefaultAccountProfileRepository` in `feature:account:core` implements the `AccountProfileRepository` interface and depends on `AccountProfileLocalDataSource`.
 4. **Bridge Implementation**: `DefaultAccountProfileLocalDataSource` in `app-common` implements the `AccountProfileLocalDataSource` interface and serves as the bridge to legacy code.
-5. **Legacy Access**: The bridge uses `LegacyAccountWrapperManager` to access legacy account data:
+5. **Legacy Access**: The bridge uses `DefaultLegacyAccountWrapperManager` to access legacy account data:
    - `LegacyAccountWrapperManager` in `core:android:account` defines the contract for legacy account access
    - `LegacyAccountWrapper` in `core:android:account` is an immutable wrapper around the legacy `LegacyAccount` class
-6. **Data Conversion**: The bridge converts between modern `AccountProfile` objects and legacy account data via `LegacyAccountWrapper`.
+6. **Data Conversion**: The bridge uses a dedicated mapper class to convert between modern `AccountProfile` objects and legacy account data.
 7. **Dependency Injection**: The `appCommonAccountModule` in `app-common` registers `DefaultAccountProfileLocalDataSource` as implementations of the respective interface.

 This multi-layered approach allows newer modules to interact with legacy account functionality through clean, modern interfaces without directly depending on legacy code.
 It also demonstrates how bridges can be composed, with higher-level bridges (AccountProfile) building on lower-level bridges (LegacyAccountWrapper).